Vishal-2029/Questions_Answers/README.md

 `5.
 What is Queue?`

 `6.
-What is Queue Wprkers pattern?`
+What is Queue Workers pattern?`